DBCG/davinci-gic/README.md

         *  Description: example: periodStart and periodEnd are prior to the MeasurementPeriod.
         *  Pre/Post - Success Criteria: example: Not in InitialPopulation
 4. Duplicate the Template request and re-name it the Scenario name from Connectathon Manager
+    * Move to appropriate folder
-5. Set Parameters
+6. Set Parameters
     * On the Params tab of Postman
     * Check the Params applicable to your test and enter the desired Value(s)
-6. Send request from Postman and check result for expected result
+7. Send request from Postman and check result for expected result
-7. Record Result - Connectathon Manager
+8. Record Result - Connectathon Manager
     * Testing and feedback tab
         * Select the Scenario - add new result
         * Select Da Vinci Gaps in Care RI for the Server
-8. Save your Postman Request
+9. Save your Postman Request
-9. When you're completely done, export your Postman collection and email file to rob@alphora.com
+10. When you're completely done, export your Postman collection and email file to rob@alphora.com

 ### Gaps In Care Member Attribution